cdk-entest/aws-athena-demo/README.md

 - option 2. use glue to craw
 - tables are stored in glue data catalog

+At this moment

+- Data catalog is created by glue and seen by athena
+- Query engine are athena or spark, but spark only avaiable in some regions

 ## Create Table from Query

 sample data (delimeter is tab \t)